aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 data from 2018.

-The downloaded data set has been transformed into the Latvian coordinate system (EPSG:3059), and the file format has been changed to geoparquet to facilitate and speed up further work.
+The downloaded data set has been transformed into the Latvian coordinate system (EPSG:3059), and the file format has been changed to GeoParquet to facilitate and speed up further work.
 As part of the file format change, geometries (empty, validity) have been checked.